These notes will help you find your way through I’m an Engineer.

 You will be notified by email of new questions in the Ask section.
 You can answer them in your own time, but the sooner the better.

 - Log in

-- To answer, click the question and type your answer.
+- Select a question and type your answer!

 We expect many questions about coronavirus/COVID-19 like ‘How does covid infect people?’ and personal ones like ‘How are you coping?’.

 All questions sent in the Ask section are moderated by our team before they are sent to you.
 The moderators work very hard to strike a balance between making your lives easier as participants, and giving students the chance to ask the questions they want answered.

 Remember most students taking part are aged between 9 and 18.
 Some classes are from Special Educational Needs Schools or young offender institutions.